 India become party to the Montreal Protocol in June 1992 and prepared the country program in 1993 for phasing out the Ozone Depleting Substances.
 Further, various policy measures including National Awareness Campaign have also been adapted for smooth implementation of provisions of the Montreal Protocol.
 In accordance with the UN resolution 49/114, the Ozone Cell, Government of India has been celebrating the International Ozone Day for the Preservation of the Ozone Layer since 1995 at the national and state level.

-(b) Publication of a poster, pledge and a sticker for distribution to Industry, Institutions, Government officials and students with a view to raise public awareness.
+(b) Publication of a poster, pledge and a sticker for distribution to Industry, Institutions, Government Departments and students with a view to raise public awareness.

 (c) Children’s Painting, Poster, Slogan Writing, Model Making, Skit and Quiz Competitions.